PipitoneSamuele/Historya/README.md

 - minikube start
   - Useful to watch the cluster: minikube dashboard
 - launch eval $(minikube docker-env) in every new bash
-- build the docker images you need
+- build the docker images you need (this images will be loaded inside minikube, so you won't have it locally)
 - kubectl apply -f k8s.yaml (this is the file for the deployment, it will take the previously builded image)